dscvr-one/frames-adapter/README.md

-# Frames Adapter
+# frames-adapter

-Frames Adapter is a small typescript library designed to validate the payload from a signed frames POST call for DSCVR frames.
+frames-adapter is a small typescript library that can be used as an adapter to DSCVR's protocol from different frames frameworks.
+Currently, only frames.js is supported.

+The library provides a couple of helper methods to validate the trusted message data of a frame action and also to determine if a frame is using the DSCVR protocol.

 ## Installation